 We have entered into an agreement, or the Administration Agreement, with the Administrator, under which the Administrator furnishes us with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
 Under this agreement, the Administrator performs, or oversees the performance of, our required administrative services, which include, among other things, being responsible for the financial records which we are required to maintain and preparing reports to our stockholders and reports filed with the SEC.
 In addition, the Administrator assists us in determining and publishing our NAV, oversees the preparation and filing of our tax returns and the printing and dissemination of reports to our stockholders, and generally oversees the payment of our expenses and the performance of administrative and professional services rendered to us by others.
 PennantPark Investment, through the Administrator, provides similar services to our SBIC Funds under their administration agreements.
-Payments under our Administration Agreement are equal to an amount based upon our allocable portion of the Administrator 's overhead in performing its obligations under our Administration Agreement, including rent and our allocable portion of the cost of compensation and related expenses of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.
+Payments under our Administration Agreement are equal to an amount based upon our allocable portion of the Administrator's overhead in performing its obligations under our Administration Agreement, including rent and our allocable portion of the cost of compensation and related expenses of our Chief Compliance Officer and Chief Financial Officer and their respective staffs.
 Under our Administration Agreement, the Administrator outsources any of its functions, we will pay the fees associated with such functions on a direct basis without profit to the Administrator.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the fiscal years ended September 30, 2013, 2012 and 2011, the Investment Adviser and Administrator, collectively, were reimbursed \$2.9 million, \$3.6 million and \$2.6 million, respectively, from us, including expenses it incurred on behalf of the Administrator for the services described above.
+For the fiscal years ended September 30, 2013, 2012 and 2011, the Investment Adviser and Administrator for the services described above.

 PennantPark Investment entered into an administration agreement with SPH.
 Under the administration agreement with SPH, or the SPH Administration Agreement, PennantPark Investment, through the Administrator, furnishes SPH with office facilities, equipment and clerical, bookkeeping and record keeping services at such facilities.
 Additionally, the Administrator performs, or oversees the performance of, SPH's required administrative services, which include, among other things, maintaining financial records, preparing financial reports and filing tax returns.
-Payments under the SPH Administration Agreement, including rent and the allocable portion of the cost of compensation and related expenses of our Chief Financial Officer and respective staff.
+Payments under the SPH Administration Agreement are equal to an amount based upon SPH's allocable portion of the Administrator's overhead in performing its obligations under the SPH Administration Agreement, including rent and the allocable portion of the cost of compensation and related expenses of our Chief Financial Officer and respective staff.
 For the fiscal years ended September 30, 2013, 2012 and 2011, PennantPark Investment was reimbursed \$0.4 million, \$0.7 million and \$0.5 million, respectively, from SPH, including expenses it incurred on behalf of the Administrator for the services described above.